ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ###### Sub-section taks

  - [ ] TASK: Run the create project command, remember to change the files of **title**, **description** and **pi**

+ - [ ] TASK: Use the command `dds ls` or `dds project ls` to confirm is shown in the output.
+Observe the information shown in the table.

  - [ ] TASK: Upload the files in the data folder.
 Remember to change the **project ID** and the **source** from the command above